 Leave school

 Age 16 or when you finish three years of post-primary education, whichever is the later

 Leave home

 Age 16 - with parental consent

 Age 18 - without parental consent

 Get a job

 Age 14 - up to seven hours per day (35 hours per week) during school holidays

 Age 15 - up to eight hours per week during term-time and up to seven hours per day (35 hours per week) during school holidays

 Age 16 - up to eight hours per day and 40 hours per week

 Drive on the public road

 Age 16 - motorbike up to 11kW and up to 125cc, moped with a maximum speed of 45kph, work vehicle such as a tractor or JCB

 Age 17 - car and other vehicles with seats for up to eight passengers and maximum weight of 3,500 kg

 Age 18 - motorbike up to 35kW, goods vehicles up to 7,500 kg

 Age 21 - buses with seats for up to 16 passengers

 Buy alcohol

 Age 18 - if you are aged under 18, you cannot buy alcohol and must be accompanied by a parent on a licensed premises and may only remain on the premises up to 9pm (10pm from May to September).
 If aged 15 to 17, you can stay later when attending a private function at which a substantial meal is being served.

 Drink alcohol

 Age 18 - if you are aged under 18, you can drink alcohol in a private residence if you have parental consent

 Buy cigarettes

 Age 18

 Be charged with a criminal offence

 Age 10 - for murder, manslaughter, rape and aggravated sexual assault

 Age 12 - for other criminal offences

 Consent to medical treatment

 Age 16

 Give blood

 Age 18

 Consent to having sex

 Age 17

-Access abortion services

-Age 16 and over - you can choose not to involve your parents and a doctor can offer you an abortion if they think you can understand the information and give consent

-Under 16 - you cannot access abortion services without the consent of a parent or guardian

 Marry

 Age 18

 Apply for a 10-year passport

 Age 18 - if you are younger you can only apply for a five-year passport

 Book a holiday or flight

 Age 18

-Call 0761 07 4000 Visit citizensinformation.ie

 Apply for a National Age Card

 Age 18

 Register to vote

 Age 18 for all elections and referenda

+Call 0818 07 4000Visit citizensinformation.ie

 Stand for elections

 Age 18 - local elections

 Age 21 - national and European elections

 Age 35 - presidential election

 Apply for a gender recognition certificate

 Age 16 - parents can apply on your behalf if you have a Court Exemption Order

 Age 18 - without parental assistance

 Sit on a jury in court

 Age 18

 Enter a legally binding contract

 Age 18 - except for certain contracts such as for necessities (for example, food) or apprenticeships

 Make a will

 Age 18

-Call 0761 07 4000 Visit citizensinformation.ie